|Pvt. John C. Spencer

 In March, the amount of gasoline was reduced to 15 gallons a day for all vehicles except the tanks.
 This would later be dropped to ten gallons a day.
 At the same time, food rations were cut in half again.
 Also at this time, Gen. Weaver suggested to Gen. Wainwright that a platoon of tanks be sent to Corregidor.

-The Japanese lunched an all out attack on April 4.
+The Japanese lunched an all out attack on April 3 with troops brought in from Shanghai.
 On April 7, the 57th Infantry, Philippine Scouts, supported by tanks, attempted to restore the line, but Japanese infiltrators prevented this from happening.
 During this action, one tank was knocked out but the remaining tanks successfully withdrew.
 C Company, 194th, which was attached to the 192nd, had only seven tanks left.

 The tanks became a favorite target of the Japanese receiving fire on trails and while hidden in the jungle. and could not fight back.
 The situation was so bad that other troops avoided being near the tanks, and the 26th Cavalry turned down a tank company's offer of assistance in a counter-attack.